ecomfe/react-hooks/packages/media/docs/useMedia.md

 function usePreferDarkMode(): boolean;
 ```

-This hook is also response, that means the value will be updated if system changes color scheme or having a automatic scheme.
+This hook is also responsive, that means the value will be updated if system changes color scheme or having a automatic scheme.

 <code src="./demo/usePreferDarkMode.tsx">